neuroethology/MARS/docs/install_windows_nvidia.md

 First, **install CUDA** by following the [NVIDIA CUDA installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/), the core of which is to:
 1) Go to [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads), and enter your platform information.
 2) Download and run the provided `*.exe` file.
-3) Call `nvcc --version` from your terminal to confirm that CUDA has installed correctly.
-You may need to launch a new terminal for the command to be recognized.
+3) Open a terminal by searching "cmd" in your start menu, and enter `nvcc --version` to confirm that CUDA has installed correctly.

  Next, **install cuDNN** by following the [NVIDIA cuDNN installation guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html), the core of which is to: